HackYourFuture-CPH/node.js/week2/homework/readme.md

 To help you get started with reviewing we have created [some resources](https://github.com/HackYourFuture-CPH/curriculum/tree/main/review) about giving feedback.
 Find them

 Why is it important to give feedback?
-Because it will make you a [better](https://www.brightspot.com/blog/developer-life-5-reasons-why-the-code-review-process-is-critical-for-developers) [developer](https://www.sitepoint.com/the-importance-of-code-reviews/)
+Because it will make you a better developer, check [here](https://www.brightspot.com/blog/developer-life-5-reasons-why-the-code-review-process-is-critical-for-developers) and [here](https://www.sitepoint.com/the-importance-of-code-reviews/)